Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Transceiver Design Problem Formulation

 \section{Transceiver Design Problem Formulation}

 At the destination, a linear equalizer ${\bf{G}}_k$ is adopted for each subcarrier to detect the transmitted data ${\bf{s}}_k$ (see Fig.~\ref{fig:1}).
-The problem is how to design the linear precoder matrix ${\bf{F}}_k$ at the relay and the linear equalizer ${\bf{G}}_k$ at the destination to minimize the MSE of the received data at the destination:
+The problem is how to design the linear forwarding matrix matrix ${\bf{F}}_k$ at the relay and the linear equalizer ${\bf{G}}_k$ at the destination to minimize the MSE of the received data at the destination: